-Common side effects of Aciclovir tablets are:
+Common side effects of Aciclovir tablets include:

 Rare side effects of Aciclovir tablets are:

-If you experience any severe side effects or symptoms of an allergic reaction (breathing difficulties, itching, hives, rash) you should seek immediate medical attention.
+If you experience any severe side effects or symptoms of an allergic reaction (breathing difficulties, swelling, itching, hives, rash) you should seek immediate medical attention.

 If you experience any prolonged side effects you should speak to the prescribing doctor.